-For attribute data fitting, a new knot is inserted at the location where the gradient magnitude is largest inside the tetrahedron.
+For attribute data fitting, if the error metric inside a tetrahedron is greater than a user-specified value, a new knot is inserted at the location, where the gradient magnitude is largest inside the tetrahedron.
 For solid geometry fitting, a new inserted knot should be placed on the feature line.
 During the optimization, the primary knots can only move along the sharp feature.
 This is explicitly enforced since the feature lines have been detected.
-The subknots must lie on the feature line segment between two adjacent primary knots.
+The sub-knots must lie on the feature line segment between two adjacent primary knots.

-Figure 8 shows the fitting results for the spx model.
-A quadratic simplex spline model is used in the fitting.
-Figures 8(a) and 8(b) show the fitting with control vectors only, while Figs. 8(c) and 8(d) show the final fitting results with both control vectors and knots.
-Apparently, adjusting knots can reduce the fitting error and achieve a better effect.
+Figure 10 shows the fitting results for the spx model.
+Figure 10(a) and (b) shows the fitting with control vectors only, while Figure 10(c) and (d) shows the final fitting results with both control vectors and knots.
+Apparently, adjusting knots can greatly reduce the fitting error and achieve a better effect.

-Figures 9(a) and 9(b) show the fitting results for a smooth engineering part, a router.
-Quadratic simplex spline models are used in the fitting.
-Figure 9(a) is the original data set.
-Figure 9(b)
+Figure 11 shows the fitting results for a smooth engineering part, router.
+Figure 11(a) is the original data set.
+Figure 11(b) shows the final fitting result, which is fitted using both control vectors and knots.